hoangsonww/Brewed-Bliss-Coffee-Website/README.md

 ## Project Overview

 This project, titled **Brewed Bliss Coffee**, is the final project for the **COMP-126** class at **University of North Carolina at Chapel Hill** under the instruction of **Professor Tessa Joseph-Nicholas**.
-It is a comprehensive, fully-responsive website designed for a fictional coffee shop, Brewed Bliss, located in Chapel Hill, NC.
+It is a comprehensive, fully-responsive website designed for a soon-to-open coffee shop, Brewed Bliss, located in Chapel Hill, NC.
 The website aims to provide an engaging and immersive experience for users, highlighting the coffee shop’s offerings, values, and community-centered atmosphere.

 ## Project Objectives